benattimatheus/100-days-of-code-python/Readme.md

   <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project15CoffeeMachine">15.
 Coffee Machine</a> - First project at intermediate level.
 Deeper use of logic and structures</li>
   <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project16CoffeeMachineOOP/CoffeeMachineOOP">16.
 Object Oriented Programming Coffee Machine </a> - Introduction to Object Oriented Programming and Turtle module</li>
   <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project17QuizGame">17.
 Quiz Game</a> - Quiz Game built with starting knowledge of classes , attributes, objects and methods</li>
   <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project18TheHirstPainting">18.
-The Hirst Painting</a> - Art piece created using Turtle
+The Hirst Painting</a> - Art piece created using Turtle</li>
   <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project19EtchASketchAndRace/EtchASketch">19.
-Etch A Sketch</a> <a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project19EtchASketchAndRace/TurtleRace"> and Turtle Race - </a> More knowledge and pratice of the Turtle library by building a drawing program and a turtle race with random speed and winner
+Etch A Sketch</a> <a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project19EtchASketchAndRace/TurtleRace"> and Turtle Race - </a> More knowledge and pratice of the Turtle library by building a drawing program and a turtle race with random speed and winner</li>
+  <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project20SnakeGame">20.
+Snake Game</a> - Famous snake game using previous knowledge and learning inheritance and slicing to improve performance and reduce the code</li>

   </ul>